 The most important Bantu ethnic groups are:

-The main religion of the Bantu are Traditional African Religions, except those Christianised or Islamised groups.
+The main religion of Bantu are African Traditional Religions, except those Christianised or Islamised groups.
 The most important Bantu linguistic groups (300 million people) are Swahili, Zulu (27 million), Sotho, Shona (11 million) or Lingala.
-The Bantu language with the highest total number of speakers is Swahili; however, the majority (180 million) use it as a secondary language.
+Bantu language with the highest total number of speakers is Swahili; however, the majority (180 million) use it as a secondary language.
 Bantu kingdoms